chatgut/searchService3/README.md

     "date": "2024-05-17T12:50:56.992273584Z"
 }
 ```
-the postservice included in the example further down below under docker-compose posts in this format.
+The Post Service in the example below posts messages in this format.

 ___
 ## Endpoints
 The endpoint `/search` allows searching across all messages for a user.
-Optionally, you can include `otherUserID` to search within conversations between yourself and another user.
-Searchservice is dependent on RabbitMQ and ElasticSearch.
+You can optionally include `otherUserID` to search within conversations between yourself and another user.

 ### Search in Messages